 Shopping Naples: Enjoy Retail Therapy at These 7 Spots

-Situated in southwest Florida, Naples is known its high-end shopping and sophisticated charm.
-Imagine strolling palm-lined streets filled with boutiques.
+Situated in southwest Florida, Naples is known for high-end shopping and sophisticated charm.
+Imagine strolling palm tree-lined streets filled with boutiques.
 Or plan a day browsing outdoor malls set among fountains and pools.
 That’s what visitors find when shopping Naples.
-Whether with the family or a group of friends, these shopping spots provide the outing everyone needs and purchases are guaranteed.
+Whether with the family or friends, these shopping spots provide the outing everyone needs.
 Check them out.

 Top 7 Places to Visit When Shopping Naples, Florida

 Combining modern amenities and history, Fifth Avenue South draws shoppers who enjoy an upscale atmosphere with casual vibe.
 Fifth Avenue South stretches from Tamiami Trail to the Gulf of Mexico in Naples.
 Most stores on Fifth Avenue South are locally owned and operated, and shoppers have over 100 from which to choose.
 These retailers sell everything from apparel and accessories to jewelry and souvenirs.

 In addition to shopping, guests have convenient access to services and restaurants.
 Fifth Avenue South also hosts annual events throughout the year, such as live music, food festivals, and annual Halloween and Christmas celebrations.

 Waterside Shops in north Naples offers an upscale traditional mall experience.
 Anchored by Saks Fifth Avenue and Nordstrom, Waterside Shops offers 60-plus stores selling name brands and fashion.
 Other popular spots include Gap and Gap Kids, J. Crew, Pottery Barn, Sunglasses Hut and Williams-Sonoma.